-Home to more than two million acres of lakes, waterfalls, geysers and panoramic vistas, since 1872, the world's first national park has hosted millions of visitors from around the world, who come to see its renowned natural wonders and the diversity of animal life that thrives in its wildlife sanctuaries
+Home to more than two million acres of lakes, waterfalls, geysers and panoramic vistas, since 1872, the world's first national park has hosted millions of visitors from around the world who come to see its renowned natural wonders and the diversity of animal life that thrives in its wildlife sanctuaries

-Every season brings special wonders and the park's varied landscapes offer a range of exciting experiences.
+Every season brings special wonders and the park's many varied landscapes offer a range of exciting experiences for all ages.

-The NPS protects this unique resource (which includes six National Historic Landmarks) and its visitors.
+The NPS protects this unique resource (which includes six national historic landmarks) and its visitors.
 The NPS and concessioners, including Yellowstone National Park Lodges-Xanterra, work together to ensure that your visit to Yellowstone is a memorable one.